REJUVENATE | DETOX | RELAX

 How to Use an Infrared Sauna?

 - Drink water.
 Make sure you’re hydrated before going into an infrared sauna.
-Drink a glass of water before your session.
 You can also bring water into the sauna, especially if you’re sensitive to higher heats.
+However, we provide a carafe of alkaline water for all sauna guests.

-- What you can do while in the sauna.
+- What you can do while in the sauna?
 Relax, read, meditate, listen to music, or visit with friends.
+Our saunas have bluetooth capability so you can play your favorite podcast or meditation while enjoying your sauna.
 Just don’t go to sleep.

 - After the session is over.
-When your session is done, it’s suggested that you take your time and let your body cool down.
-Once cooled down, feel free to take a shower or bath.
+When your session is done, we suggest that you take your time and let your body cool down.
+Once cooled down, feel free to take a shower.
+Each of our saunas have a provate shaower equipped with shampoo, conditioner, and body wash.
+For maxiumu benefits, finish your suana with cold water to close your pores and lock in the detox.
 Just make sure you are drinking plenty of water.

 - Number of sessions per week.
 Most facilities that offer infrared sauna treatments recommend using the sauna three to four days per week.
 If you are healthy and tolerate the four days, you can use the sauna daily.